Skyhawk Football | Kevin Bannon - Offensive Coordinator/Recruiting Coordinator

-Kevin Bannon is in his third season as the offensive line coach, second season as recruiting coordinator and first season as run game coordinator at UT Martin, his alma mater.
+Kevin Bannon is in his fourth season as the offensive line coach, third season as recruiting coordinator and first season as offensive coordinator after spending last year as the program's run game coordinator at UT Martin, his alma mater.

-Under Bannon's tutelage, the Skyhawks have formed one of the best offensive lines in the Ohio Valley Conference, conceding only 40 sacks in 24 games over two seasons.
-In that same span, the UT Martin offensive line has helped the Skyhawks average 412 yards of total offense and 26.6 points per outing.
+Under Bannon's tutelage, the Skyhawks have formed one of the best offensive lines in the Ohio Valley Conference, conceding only 50 sacks in 35 games over the past three seasons seasons and has allowed the lowest sacks per dropbacks percentage (3.78 percent) in the OVC.
+In that same span, the UT Martin offensive line has helped the Skyhawks average 426.9 yards of total offense and 29.6 points per outing.

 Bannon served as a mentor for the final two seasons in the career of Skyhawk all-time great Charles Sweeton.
 A Preseason All-American in 2014, Sweeton conceded only one sack in his final two seasons at left tackle, earning All-OVC accolades in both 2013 and 2014.
 His success earned him a free agent opportunity with the Kansas City Chiefs in May of 2015.